-- A. Any advance payment under this Agreement is subject to Section 216.181(16), Florida Statues.
+A. Any advance payment under this Agreement is subject to Section 216.181(16), Florida Statues.
 All advances are required to be held in an interest-bearing account.
-If an advance payment is requested, the budget data on which the request is based and a justification statement shall be included in this Agreement as Attachment K. Attachment K will specify the amount of advance payment needed and provide an explanation of the necessity for and proposed use of these funds.
-No advance shall be accepted for processing if a reimbursement has been paid prior to the submittal of a request for advanced payment.
-After the initial advance, if any, payment shall be made on a reimbursement basis as needed. - B. Invoices shall be submitted at least quarterly and shall include the supporting documentation for all costs of the project or services.
+If an advance payment is requested, the budget data on which the request is based and a justification statement shall be included in this Agreement as Attachment H. Attachment H will specify the amount of advance

+- B. Invoices shall be submitted at least quarterly and shall include the supporting documentation for all costs of the project or services.
 The final invoice shall be submitted within sixty (60) days after the expiration date of the agreement.
-An explanation of any circumstances prohibiting the submittal of quarterly invoices shall be submitted to the Division grant manager as part of the Recipient's quarterly reporting as referenced in paragraph 6 of this Agreement. - C. If the necessary funds are not available to fund this Agreement as a result of action by the United States Congress, the federal Office of Management and Budgeting, the State Chief Financial Officer or under paragraph 8 of this Agreement, all obligations on the part of the Division to make any further payment of funds shall terminate, and the Recipient shall submit its closeout report within thirty days of receiving notice from the Division.
+An explanation of any circumstances prohibiting the submittal of quarterly invoices shall be submitted to the Division grant manager as part of the Recipient's quarterly reporting as referenced in paragraph 11 of this Agreement. - C. If the necessary funds are not available to fund this Agreement as a result of action by the United States Congress, the federal Office of Management and Budgeting, the State Chief Financial Officer or under paragraph 8 of this Agreement, all obligations on the part of the Division to make any further payment of funds shall terminate, and the Recipient shall submit its closeout report within thirty days of receiving notice from the Division.

-All payments relating to the Agreement shall be mailed to the following address:
+All payments relatir ig to the Agreement shall be mailed to the following address: